Lejo1/getip/README.md

 # Getip
 Add a way to get ip's in Minetest.
 By just typing /getip <name>.
 You can also can get ips from not connected players, if they were online since the last server restart.

-License: CC0
+License: MIT

 Created by [Lejo](https://github.com/Lejo1)